And Then There Were None

-Considered one of the best murder mysteries every written, And Then There Were None is based on Agatha Christie’s best-selling novel.
+Considered one of the best murder mysteries ever written, And Then There Were None is based on Agatha Christie’s best-selling novel.
 Ten strangers, apparently with little in common, are lured to an island mansion by a mysterious couple.
 Over dinner, a record begins to play, and the voice of an unseen host accuses each person of hiding a guilty secret.
 That evening, one of the guests is found murdered by a deadly dose of cyanide.
 The tension escalates as the survivors realize the killer is not only among them but is preparing to strike again… and again… and again.
-Season tickets on sale now!
+Single tickets on sale now!

 This heartwarming, romantic holiday favorite tells the story of Della and Jim, who are desperately in love with each other but also very poor.
 In their attempts to buy each other proper Christmas gifts, a strange twist of fate leads the couple to find the perfect gifts for one another — but at an unexpected cost.
 Though they may not have the perfect Christmas, the couple learns about the importance of the gift of love in this beautiful adaptation of the story by O. Henry.
 An inspiring holiday feel-good story, suitable for the entire family!
-Season tickets on sale now!
+Single tickets on sale now!

 On a sweltering Labor Day morning in a small Kansas town, the women of a quiet neighborhood on the wrong side of the tracks are preparing for the annual picnic.
-Their lives are disrupted when Hal Carter, a muscular and charming young drifter, hops off the freight train, and straight into Mrs. Potts’ hospitable home.
+Their lives are disrupted when Hal Carter, a muscular and charming young drifter, hops off the freight train, and heads straight for Mrs. Potts’ hospitable home.
 Hearts are broken and lives are changed, as Hal’s lively, dangerous, masculine energy wakes up the sleepy community.
 William Inge’s Pulitzer Prize winning drama explores themes of sexuality, repression, restlessness, and rites of passage.
 Picnic won the New York Drama Critics’ Circle Award for Best Play in 1953, and featured Paul Newman in his Broadway debut.
-Season tickets on sale now!
+Single tickets on sale now!

 In this gentle and romantic comedy, two London housewives pool their savings to rent a villa in Italy for a ladies-only holiday away, reluctantly recruiting a pair of difficult upper-class women to share the cost and the experience.
 Against the backdrop of a country still reeling from World War I, the women join together under the Mediterranean sun, seeking a necessary balm of sunshine and renewal.
 Soon joined by the villa owner, husbands and lovers, the four women clash — and then begin to bond and bloom.
 Enchanted April won the Outer Critics Circle Award for Outstanding New American Play in 2003, along with numerous Tony Award nominations.
-Season tickets on sale now!
+Single tickets on sale now!